 Appearance: Yolanda is of medium height and slender, with waist-length straight black hair and large eyes of light brown.
-She wears costly and colorful Traladaran dresses and much jewelry (bracelets, necklaces, earrings, and anklets), all of it of small worth.
+She wears costly and colorful Traladaran dresses and much jewelty (bracelets, necklaces, earrings, and anklets), all of it of small worth.

 DMing Notes: The characters are likely to see Yolanda during any visit to Specularum; she could be entertaining at their pub or in the marketplace.
-But if they decide to operate against the Black Eagle Barony, you can contrive to have her find out about it (if the charthat Dmitrios is allied to the Torenescu.
-When
+But if they decide to operate against the Black Eagle Barony, you can contrive to have her find out about it (if the characters stay in Luln for any length of time, she'll definitely find out about it), whereupon they'll have a patron who will help keep them supplied and fit during their operations.
+Alternatively, you could have Yolanda convince the characters to accomplish the "Escape from the Black Eagle" adventure from the Expert Adventures section; the rescuee could be the family of her aunt, her mother's sister.